ozharb/Wekend-client/README.md

 # WEkend
 A social app for posting casual weekend events and activities for your friends to see.

 This repo is the front-end client, built in React.
-You can see the app live at [tps://wekend-client-ozharb.vercel.app/days/]
+You can see the app live at [https://wekend-client-ozharb.vercel.app/]

 The app is meant for mobile use, but scales for desktop viewing.

-To check out the app, I suggest you create a dummy account so you can see the onboarding experience.
+To check out the app, I suggest you  account so you can see the onboarding experience.
 But if you just want to view what the program looks like, you can use the demo account.

 #### Demo Account Details